-Carrbridge is a village of less than 800 residents with immense Community Spirit and pride.
+Carrbridge is a village of less than 800 residents with immense community spirit and pride.

-Carve Carrbridge is now in it’s 17th year and in 2018 we counted over 60 volunteers who make the event the success it has become – year on year.
+Carve Carrbridge is now in it’s 18th year and in 2019 we counted over 60 volunteers who make the event the success it has become – year on year.

-Without their support this event would not happen.
+Without their support, this event would not happen.
 We rely heavily on our day volunteers and volunteer coordinators doing jobs such as Traffic Management, the Gate Team, Auction team, the team that very few people see who feed the Carvers and volunteers as well as those who help set up and clear the venue in the days before and after the event and other volunteers doing everything in between, before and after.

-Throughout the year a core group of volunteers coordinate the event so here is a brief introduction to the 2019 team.
+Throughout the year a core group of volunteers coordinate the event so here is a brief introduction to the 2022 team.

-Gavin is often off on his bike, skiis, Kayak in Scotland, France, Norway, USA, Alaska………………….(you get the picture).
-In 2009 Gavin embarked on Kayak Caledonia 829km ( 500+ miles) raising funds for Macmillan and Childline
+He is often off on his bike, skis, kayak in Scotland, France, Norway, USA, Alaska etc, etc………………….(you get the picture).
+In 2009 Gavin completed Kayak Caledonia an 800+ km trip by sea kayak to circumnavigate the North of Scotland, raising funds for Macmillan and Childline

 On retiring to Carrbridge from a career working with young people and community groups in and around Edinburgh, Doug took on the role of Carvers/Arena Coordinator in 2014.
 Doug is an outdoor enthusiast and is often found climbing, biking, kayaking or skiing the mountains, lochs and coasts of Scotland and overseas.